^

 Causes of hematoma in the head

 Unfortunately, trauma is not the only factor in the occurrence of hematoma.
-The causes may be blood diseases ( hemophilia, leukemia), autoimmune diseases, malignant tissue neoplasms.
+The causes may also be blood diseases ( hemophilia, leukemia), autoimmune diseases, malignant tissue neoplasms.

-Hematoma on the head after the fall
+Hematoma on the head after a fall

-External manifestations of hematoma after a fall do not always correspond to the level of damage.
+External manifestations of a hematoma after a fall do not always correspond to the level of damage.
 Internal hemorrhages in the tissue may not be visible.

 • confusion or loss of consciousness;